128technology/docs/docs/plugin_ipsec_client.md

 ### Profiles

 The `router > ipsec-profile`'s are reusable IPsec settings that can be used across multiple nodes in a router and multiple IPsec endpoint `remote`s.
-The examples below shows two examples of ipsec profiles that mutually exclusive one using pre-shared keys, and one using certificate based authentication.
+The examples below shows two examples of ipsec profiles that are mutually exclusive; one using pre-shared keys, and one using certificate based authentication.
 The examples below show two IPSec profiles that are mutually exclusive.

 ```
 router